shengrenTWR/shengrenTWR.github.io/_pages/about.md

 <!-- ====== -->

-<p>Mr. Huang has published three conference papers in the fields of space technology, computer vision, and light pollution, serving as first and second author.
+Mr. Huang has published three conference papers in the fields of space technology, computer vision, and light pollution, serving as first and second author.

 </details>